-Giovanni Ventimiglia (Swiss and Italian nationality) is full Professor of Philosophy at the University of Lucerne (2016-), Vice Dean of its Faculty of Theology and Visiting Professor of Medieval Philosophy in the Master in philosophy at the University of Italian Switzerland, Lugano.
+Giovanni Ventimiglia (nationality: Swiss and Italian) is full (ordinary) Professor of Philosophy at the University of Lucerne (2016-), Vice Dean of its Faculty of Theology.
+He is Visiting Professor of Medieval Philosophy in the Master in philosophy at the University of Italian Switzerland, Lugano, and Honorary President of Aristotle College, Lugano.
 From 2004 to 2016 he was ordinary professor of Theoretical Philosophy at the Faculty of Theology, Lugano, where he founded the Institute for Philosophical Studies (ISFI) (formerly the Istituto di Filosofia applicata) in 2003 (Director 2003-2017).

 He was Deputy Director of the Augustinianum College, Catholic University, Milan, from 1988 to 1990 and from 1994 to 1998, Academic Secretary of the Faculty of Theology of Lugano from 1999 to 2004, and member of the Commission of Culture of the City of Lugano from 2004 to 2008.
-He was founder and chairman of the non-profit Organization “Pro-filo umano”, whose main purpose is to promote philosophy as a form of social service, from 2008 to 2012.
+He was founder and chairman of the non-profit Organization “Pro-filo umano”, whose main purpose is to promote philosophy as a form of social service.

 Semestre primaverile 2018